...

 🇰🇬 Kyrgyzstan – Backcountry Soul in Jyrgalan & Karakol

-As I dug deeper into lesser-known ski options for 2026, my search crossed the border from Kazakhstan into Kyrgyzstan — a country I hadn’t seriously considered before falling down this particular rabbit hole.
+As I dug deeper into lesser-known ski options for 2026, my search crossed the border from Kazakhstan into Kyrgyzstan, a country I hadn’t seriously considered before going down this particular rabbit hole.

-Truth be told, I hadn’t heard much about skiing there.
-I probably couldn’t have pointed it out on a map, and I definitely couldn’t have spelled it without help.
-But the deeper I looked, the more intrigued I became — and my inner powderhound ears started perking up fast.
+Truth be told, I didn’t know much about skiing there.
+I probably couldn’t have pointed to it on a map, and spelling it took a few attempts.
+But the more I looked, the more intrigued I became, and my inner powderhound started paying attention.

 Most of the promising info pointed toward Jyrgalan, a remote village tucked into the Terskey Alatau range of the Tian Shan Mountains.
-There’s not a ton of content out there, but I did stumble on a 2024 SKI Magazine piece calling the region “bucket list-worthy,” so it’s clearly on a few radars.
+There isn’t a huge amount of content out there, but I did come across a 2024 SKI Magazine piece calling the region “bucket list-worthy,” which told me it’s starting to appear on a few radars.

-While Karakol is home to Kyrgyzstan’s most established ski resort, it was Jyrgalan’s raw, backcountry vibe that really grabbed me.
-It seemed like exactly the kind of place I’ve been hoping to find: rugged, low-key, and unpolished — but with just enough infrastructure to actually make a trip doable.
+Karakol is home to Kyrgyzstan’s most established ski resort, but it was Jyrgalan’s raw, backcountry feel that pulled me in.
+It looked rugged, low-key, and unpolished, with just enough infrastructure to make a trip realistic.

-One company in particular has kept my attention: Ryce Travel.
-They offer several different ski trips in Kyrgyzstan, but it’s their cat-skiing tour around Jyrgalan that really caught my eye.
-The terrain ranges from 2,200 to 3,400 meters and includes wide-open powder bowls, legit steeps, and the kind of remoteness that means untracked lines and zero lift lines.
-From what I can tell, they’ve got the guides, snowcats, and avalanche protocols dialed in.
+One company in particular stood out: Ryce Travel.
+They offer several ski trips across Kyrgyzstan, but their cat-skiing tour around Jyrgalan was the real draw for me.
+The terrain ranges from about 2,200 to 3,400 meters and includes wide-open bowls, long pitches, and the kind of remoteness that practically guarantees untracked snow.
+From everything I’ve seen, they have solid guides, solid snowcats, and solid avy protocols.

 🎥 Watch: CAT SKI KYRGYZSTAN – JYRGALAN (Ryce Travel)